JAYASREE1408/Placement-Plan/README.md

 ## 1. Introduce yourself
 ## 2. Real time application of Stack
 ## 3. Calculate 9 mins using a 4min and 7min sand clock
+- At 0 minutes: Start both hourglasses at the same time.

+- At 4 minutes: 4 minutes hourglass runs out and flip it.
+7 minutes hourglass is left with 3 minutes.

+- At 7 minutes: 4 minutes hourglass is left with 1 minute.
+7 minutes hourglass runs out and flip it.

+- At 8 minutes: 4 minutes hourglass runs out and 7 is filled with 6 minutes and 1 minute on the other side.
+Flip it as the sand is left with 1 minute.

+- At 9 minutes: 7 minutes hourglass becomes empty from above side.

 ## 4. Difference between http and https and what type of encryption is used in https
 ## 5. Which language you prefer to code why
 ## 6. What is operator overloading